3D4EatUCLA/Old-Website-Code/README.md

 This website is made using templates provided by Start Bootstrap.
 Refer to the sections below for more information.

-*The following is from the Original Start Bootstrap ReadMe
+*The following is from the original Start Bootstrap ReadMe

 ## Start Bootstrap